BackupTheBerlios/nwnprc/nwnprc/users/GaiaWerewolf/Readme.txt

 I'm keeping files in here for the CEP/PRC merge hak.
+All files at this directory level are PRC 2das which I am actually working on.
+The stock files used for the merge are kept in the CEP2da and PRC2da directories respectively.

 Note on racialtypes.2da:
 <GaiaWerewolf> CEP and PRC races work on a totally different system, correct?